google/proto-quic/src/tools/metrics/histograms/README.md

 Choose the smallest number of buckets that will get you the granularity you need.
 By default count histograms bucket sizes scale exponentially so you can get fine granularity when the numbers are small yet still reasonable resolution for larger numbers.
-The macros default to 50 (or 100 for large) buckets which is appropriate for most purposes.
+The macros default to 50 buckets (or 100 buckets for histograms with wide ranges) which is appropriate for most purposes.
 Because histograms pre-allocate all the buckets, the number of buckets selected directly dictate how much memory is used.
-Do not exceed 100 buckets without good reason (and consider whether [sparse histograms](#When-To-Use-Sparse-Histograms) might work better for you in that case--they do not pre- allocate their buckets).
+Do not exceed 100 buckets without good reason (and consider whether [sparse histograms](#When-To-Use-Sparse- Histograms) might work better for you in that case--they do not pre- allocate their buckets).

+### Local Histograms

+Histograms can be added via [Local macros](https://codesearch.chromium.org/chromium/src/base/metrics/histogram_macros_local.h).
+These will still record locally, but will not be uploaded to UMA and will therefore not be available for analysis.
+This can be useful for metrics only needed for local debugging.
+We don't recommend using local histograms outside of that scenario.

+### Multidimensional Histograms

+It is common to be interested in logging multidimensional data - where multiple pieces of information need to be logged together.
+For example, a developer may be interested in the counts of features X and Y based on whether a user is in state A or B. In this case, they want to know the count of X under state A, as well as the other three permutations.

+There is no general purpose solution for this type of analysis.
+We suggest using the workaround of using an enum of length MxN, where you log each unique pair {state, feature} as a separate entry in the same enum.
+If this causes a large explosion in data (i.e. >100 enum entries), a [sparse histogram](#When-To-Use-Sparse-Histograms) may be appropriate.
+If you are unsure of the best way to proceed, please contact someone from the OWNERS file.

 ### Testing